kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->

+The cluster admin can check if the CRDAdditionalPrinterColumnCEL feature gate is turned on.
+If yes, the admin can further check if any CRD has any columns defined under `additionalPrinterColumns` section which are using the new `expression` field.

 ###### How can someone using this feature know that it is working for their instance?